 The Journalist is delighted to see a familiar face again.
 The Artilleryman is the polar opposite of the Parson.
 He believes mankind can survive underground.
 “Brave New World” is a dramatic Floyd-like ballad in tribute to the new life the Artilleryman sees for himself.
 The chorus of “We’ll start over again!” is infectious like all the others on this album.
 “We’ll even build a railway and tunnel to the coast!
 Go there for our holidays!”
 He makes the future underground sound like a paradise, but the Journalist doesn’t believe such grand plans can be accomplished by just the survivors.
 Instead, he returns to London.

 The city is blackened, looted and abandoned.
 Darker music accompanies the narrator/Journalist on his journey through on “Dead London, Pt.
 1”.
 Then he notices two massive fighting machines, making sounds but unmoving.
-Then the machines goes silent, and the string section from the opening track “The Eve of the War” returns to dramatic effect.
+The machines go silent, and the string section from the opening track “The Eve of the War” returns to dramatic effect.
 This is when he discovers that simple Earthen bacteria and germs have killed the Martians.
 They had no immunity to our diseases, and so the Martian invasion was stopped not by man, but by the smallest living things.
 “Dead London, Pt.
 2” is a triumphant refrain symbolising the victory at hand.

 Life eventually returns back to normal, and the Journalist is reunited with his love.
 There remains a question of a future threat from Mars.
 The epilogue conclusively answers that question….